wikid24/ffxiv_mmd_tools_helper/documentation/README.md

 ### Apply Colorset

-Will automatically apply the colorset addon's material to ALL meshes that share this material.
+Will automatically apply the colorset addon's material to ALL meshes that share this material, to a new material called 'Colorset Base'.

+Unlike using the colorsetter addon on its own (that destroys the old material), THIS plugin will store a backup of the old material by prefixing it with 'backup_'

 In order for this to properly, you need:
 1) The colorset addon installed in Blender([link](https://drive.google.com/drive/folders/10ashyJJ4HhJqFxDVnGU6s9lyJ0aFHRwa))